Kelsey Hogan

-Kelsey Hogan is an American women's basketball coach, and current head coach of the University of New Hampshire women's basketball team.
+Kelsey Hogan is an American women's basketball coach, and former head coach of the University of New Hampshire women's basketball team.

 Playing career

 Hogan played high school basketball for four years at Nashua High School North.
 She was the first player for the team to score 1,000 points in her career, ending with 1,032.
 She was selected to the All-State team each of her four seasons and earned all-academic team honors in her junior year.

 Hogan played four full seasons at New Hampshire.
 In her freshman year, 2008–09, she only played in three games.
 In the game against Long Island in November, she suffered a season-ending injury.
 As a result of this injury she was granted a redshirt season for 2009–10.

 Hogan was named to the America East all rookie team and her first full freshman year 2010–11.
 She was named a co-captain of her team three times over her career.
 In her senior year, she was named to the America East all-conference first team.

 Over her career she scored 1,181 points, which at the time was the 10th best for UNH.
 She made 62 three-pointers, which placed her number four among all UNH players, and accounted for 375 assists, good enough for third place.
 Her career free throw percentage of 80.7 was the best ever recorded by a UNH player at that time, and stands currently as the second best ever.